 b) Device Mark Search

 It is advisable to conduct a comprehensive search for a figuration trademark.
 The device marks include individual marks such as stylized letters, numerals, shapes, plants, celestial bodies, living creatures etc. or combination of marks containing device marks.
 A device mark search in Nepal can be conducted amongst the marks filed and registered as per the Vienna code classification.

 In Nepal Trademark applications can be filed in two categories:

-Ordinary Trademark Applications in Nepal:
+a) Ordinary Trademark Applications

 Ordinary trademark applications filed in Nepal are applications without claiming any priority.
 Ordinarily a trademark in Nepal can be filed (single class application) only.
 It is pertinent to mention that multi class trade mark applications cannot be filed in Nepal.
 However, the Patent, Design and Trademarks Act, 1965 also lays down provisions regarding the filing of priority applications, wherein priority of the mark can be claimed in the said mark filed in a convention country.